ideepaknishadd/PasswordManager/readme.md

 ## Screenshots

 Below are screenshots of the app’s key screens.
-(Note: Ensure screenshot files are in the `screenshots/` directory of the repository.)

 ### 1. Splash Screen
 - **Description**: Displays the app’s splash screen on launch, introducing the Password Manager.